fedfedmedved/quanttop-thesis/src/chapter9 Appendix.md

 Using $r=L\rho$ and $m<n$ we choose $\rho>0$ small enough to obey
 $$\rho \leq \left(\frac{L}{\pi}\right)^{-\frac{n}{n-m}} \cdot \left(\frac{\pi}{2}\right)^{-\frac{2m}{n-m}}.$$

-it then follows for r
+it then follows for $r$
 $$ r = L\rho \leq \left(\frac{\pi^2L}{4}\right)^{-\frac{m}{n-m}} \cdot \pi^{\frac{n}{n-m}}.$$

 ### Detour: manifolds with boundaries
 We want to show that we can contract the target sphere $S^n$ in a Lipschitz way.
 For that we need to construct a differentiable map between the cylinder of $S^n$ and $S^n$.
 Reminder: the (topological) cylinder is the cartesian product with the interval.
 So we want a map between manifolds, both equipped with a metric.
 For the sake of consistency, we would prefer to equip both with the length metric.
 Naturally, we could take the product Riemannian metric.
-But the inerval is not a manifold, nor is the (topological) cylinder!
+But the interval is not a manifold, nor is the (topological) cylinder!
 For it is strictly speaking not Euclidean at the points on the boundary - in the interval dimension we can only move in one direction from the boundary $M \times \{0\}$.
 At those boundary points we do, however, have homeomorphism to the Euclidean half-space $\R^{m+1}$.
 We would like to relax the usual definition of a manifold to include manifolds with boundary:

 Definition (manifold with boundary).
-: definition here
+: The only difference is charts are allowed to be half-spaces.
+A definition can be found in any reference for calculus on manifolds.
+See e.g. [@Spivak]

 Thus, the old manifolds are just manifolds with an empty boundary.
 Notably, the relaxed definition encompasses basic topological objects, such as the (closed) unit disk, the Moebius strip and topological cylinders as manifolds, the latter allowing us to consider differentiable homotopies.

 All the usual definitions of dimension, tangent spaces etc apply to manifolds with boundaries.
 A manifold with a boundary also always admits a Riemannian metric:

 Definition (Double).
-: A double a manifold with a boundary is bla glued along their boundaries.
+: A double a manifold with a boundary is a union of two copies of the manifold glued along their boundaries.
 A double is a manifold without a boundary.

 \begin{observation} \label{Any manifold with a boundary admits a Riemannian metric.}
 A double of a manifold $M$ admits a Reimannian metric.
-Selecting a metric and restricting to $M$ yields a Riemmanian metric on $M$. cite stackexchange because credit should be given where credit is due.
+Selecting a metric and restricting to $M$ yields a Riemmanian metric on $M$.
 \end{observation}

 <!-----
+cite stackexchange because credit should be given where credit is due.

 ### Derivative of a differentiable map w.r.t. the metric
 In this section we want to learn how to find Lipschitz constants for a given differentiable map between manifolds.
 We want learn how to compute the differential directly using the corresponding metrics, with respect to a given parametrization As usual we will equip our spaces with the length metric